Mick Mulvaney Confirms Donald Trump Withheld Ukraine Aide For Political Gain Against Joe Biden

 Mick Mulvaney, Donald Trump‘s acting chief of staff, confirmed that part of the reason the president withheld aide from Ukraine was to force the country to investigate his political rival, Joe Biden.
 The statement confirms the quid pro quo during a press conference on Thursday while arguing that politicians engage in this type of foreign policy negotiations “all the time.”

-According to Mother Jones, Mulvaney told reporters that the funding to Ukraine was withheld until the country agreed to investigate Biden and his son Hunter Biden.
+According to Mother Jones, Mulvaney told reporters that the funding to Ukraine was withheld until the country agreed to investigate Biden and his son, Hunter Biden.
 While speaking about a conversation that he had with President Donald Trump, Mulvaney said that the president was worried that the country was a “corrupt” place and didn’t want to send money there unless they could determine what happened in 2016.

 “Did he also mention to me in [the] past the corruption related to the DNC server?
 Absolutely,” Mulvaney said.
 “No question about that.
 But that’s it, and that’s why we held up the money.”